darth-divyansh/Instagram_Followers-SS/README.md

 - **Instagram Rate Limits**: Be mindful of Instagram's rate limits to avoid getting temporarily banned for suspicious activity.
 - **Login Issues**: If Instagram changes its login flow, you might need to update the login-related XPath or CSS Selectors.
 - **Headless Mode**: The script is currently not running in headless mode for debugging purposes.
 You can uncomment the `options.add_argument("--headless")` line in the `scrape()` function to enable it.

+##What is the NEED of this Code ?

+During investigations, a tool that automatically captures and documents social media data—posts, messages, followers, and account info—could help generate detailed, error-free reports.
+This would streamline the process and allow examiners to print relevant screenshots as needed.

 ## License